Adhithya03/FOC_DOCS/Serial_Receive.md

 Make sure you have read the [HW\_Interrupt block](./HW\_Interrupt.md), as we will build upon it.

-# SCI\_Rx\_INT()
+# SCI_Rx_INT()

 ![alt text](image-7.png)

-Now we shall delve into the Serial Receive Block.
-This block will handle the function of obtaining data from the laptop or host computer regarding control inputs and updating the global variables, which will then be picked up by the control system to update the desired speed and other control inputs.
+Let's delve into the Serial Receive Block, responsible for obtaining data from the laptop or host computer regarding control inputs and updating global variables.
+This information is then utilized by the control system to update the desired speed and other control inputs.

-Let's double click and go in!
+Double-clicking on the block takes us inside.

 ![alt text](image-8.png)

-There's a lot to unpack here.
-Don't worry, follow the numbered references in the image as I explain.
+There's a lot to unpack here, but don't worry.
+Follow the numbered references in the image as I explain:

-1. At number **1**, placing that block defines our current system as a function, and we can determine when this entire system will trigger execution.
-As mentioned earlier, the Serial receive will only execute when the C2000 microcontroller detects any changes in the control inputs, such as altering the desired speed from the host computer or laptop.
+1. **Function Definition**: Placing this block defines our current system as a function, allowing us to determine when this entire system will trigger execution.
+The Serial receive will only execute when the C2000 microcontroller detects changes in the control inputs, such as alterations in the desired speed from the host computer or laptop.
 Therefore, this function doesn't need to run every single time step; it only needs to run if there are signals coming through the serial channel.
 This is why it is called an interrupt service routine, which will only execute when there is an interrupt.
-In our case, our interrupt is receiving something on our serial communication channel, specifically SCI module A (see: [HW\_interrupt block](./HW\_Interrupt.md) on how this interrupt is generated).
+In our case, our interrupt is receiving something on our serial communication channel, specifically SCI module A (see: [HW_interrupt block](./HW_Interrupt.md) on how this interrupt is generated).
-2. At number **2** in the image, the same stacked squares indicate that this will run differently in code generation and simulation mode.
+2. **Code Generation and Simulation Modes**: The stacked squares at number **2** indicate that this block will run differently in code generation and simulation mode.
-3. At number **3**, it looks like stacked squares again, indicating that it has two different modes of operation, but not on code generation and simulation as we've seen earlier.
-Instead, these stacked squares indicate that it will run different subsystems depending on the data type it receives, such as fixed point and floating point.
+3. **Data Type-Dependent Operation**: The stacked squares at number **3** indicate that this block will run different subsystems depending on the data type it receives, such as fixed point and floating point.
-4. At number **4**, as I mentioned earlier, the host computer may send different control inputs to the C2000 microcontroller.
-In this model, they have chosen four different control signals like speed reference, enabling the system, enabling FWC, and debug signals.
-These are the four signals that will be sent by the host computer.
+4. **Control Signals and unParse Block**: The host computer may send different control inputs to the C2000 microcontroller.
+In this model, four different control signals have been chosen: speed reference, enabling the system, enabling FWC, and debug signals.
+These four signals will be sent by the host computer.
 Additionally, there is a block called **unParse**, which, as the name implies, parses or unpacks the data into three different control signals, or the three different control signals are de-multiplexed.

 ### SCI_Rx (Codegen)